sybrew/the-seo-framework/readme.txt

 	/
 	* TODO
 	* The SEO Settings page is now a submenu page, name "SEO Settings".
 This change is only visible when another submenu is added.
+	* The Twitter Image URL output is now wrapped in the `twitter:image` meta tag instead of `twitter:image:src`, as the latter seems to be deprecated.
 **Updated:**
 	/
 	* TODO